nitheeshkm/cocotbext-vidio/README.md

 # vidio (video io)

 This generates the AXIStream frame for video subsystems to be used with cocotb.
+This generates the AXIStream frame for video subsystems to be used with cocotb.

 Functions:
-- GenRGBAXIStream: Generates an AXIS frame
+- GenAXIStream: Generates an AXIS frame
 - ConvertAXIStreamCS: Converts color space RGB to YUV [In development]

 Roadmap:
-- AXIS to matrix
+- AXIS to matrix [Add 422, 420]
 - Matrix to AXIS
 - Generate color bars AXIS/matrix, supporting ITU-R BT.601-7, ITU-R BT.709-5
 - Color convertion
 - Chroma convertion